How we can prevent outer space from becoming the Wild West | CBC News

 And therein lies the problem: The U.S. Federal Communications Commission (FCC) denied the company permission to launch from the U.S. precisely because the satellites were too small to accurately track, and posed a potential danger to other satellites.

-But if you you're not allowed to launch from the U.S., why not launch from another country that's willing to take your money?
+But if you're not allowed to launch from the U.S., why not launch from another country that's willing to take your money?
 So, that's exactly what Swarm did.

 The unapproved launch incident highlights a regulatory challenge in the era of "new space," with the arrival of commercial companies on the space stage.
 CubeSats — satellites that can be as small as 10 x 10 x 10 centimetres — are cheap, easy to make and easier to launch than conventional satellites.
 As a result, more and more companies are doing it.
 There are even "constellations" of hundreds of these miniature satellites.